HumanSignal/awesome-data-labeling/README.md

 #### 3D

+* [KNOSSOS](https://github.com/knossos-project/knossos) - KNOSSOS is a software tool for the visualization and annotation of 3D image data and was developed for the rapid reconstruction of neural morphology and connectivity.

 #### Lidar

-[semantic-segmentation-editor](https://github.com/Hitachi-Automotive-And-Industry-Lab/semantic-segmentation-editor) - Web labelling tool for camera and LIDAR data
+* [semantic-segmentation-editor](https://github.com/Hitachi-Automotive-And-Industry-Lab/semantic-segmentation-editor) - Web labelling tool for camera and LIDAR data

 #### MultiDomain